TheRandomLabs/Scoop-Python/README.md

 This bucket is an alternative to using pip to install these packages.

-Note that uninstalling a package in this bucket will not uninstall its dependencies to avoid conflicts.
+Note that for the purpose of avoiding conflicts, uninstalling a package in this bucket will not uninstall its dependencies.